bbawj/note-vault/2421 Machine Learning.md

 Among a large number of variables the model there are generally many that have little (or no) effect on Y
 - Leaving these variables in the model makes it harder to see the big picture, i.e. the effect of the “important variables”
 - Would be easier to interpret the model by removing unimportant variables (setting the coefficients to zero)
+### Occam's Razor
+A principle about choosing the simplest explanation for the observed data, which can involve the number of model parameters, data points and fit to data.